Other Stations - - Who's Who - Details

 The 24-hour non-denominational Christian station was listener-supported and part of a network of (mostly) FM’s with non-commercial licenses (and a few commercial licenses used as non-commercial) and relays, with some AM’s.
 The net also includes two television stations and WYFR shortwave in Okeechobee, FL.

+WFTI was headquartered in the BB&T Bank Building at 360 Central Avenue in St. Petersburg, with its transmitting tower located on the bank’s rooftop.
 As with other Family Stations outlets, WFTI’s music programming consisted mainly of early American hymns and generally void of other genres like contemporary Christian and southern gospel.
-One of the station’s most enduring broadcasts was "Open Forum," a call-in show hosted by founder Harold Camping, who responds to callers’ questions and comments as they related to the Bible.
+One of the station’s most enduring broadcasts was "Open Forum," a call-in show hosted by founder Harold Camping, who responded to callers’ questions and comments as they related to the Bible.

 (Please contact us if you have additional information to share about WFTI-FM.)